50 Fun and Unique Things to Do in Gainesville TODAY

 The relaxing Lake Wauburg is a great place to visit if you’re looking to unwind and enjoy the great outdoors.

-The lake admission and activities are free for students, faculty and staff of the University of Florida who can take up to 4 guests with them.
+The lake admission and activities are free for students, faculty, and staff of the University of Florida who can take up to 4 guests with them.

+Paddle boating is a great activity with the calm lake providing the perfect conditions whilst the surrounding landscape offers stunning scenery to take in.
 With paddle boats seating up to 4 people, the experience is fun for all the family or one to be enjoyed with a number of friends.

 Address: 133 Regatta Drive Micanopy, Florida 32667